Minimum Order Quantities for Blank Plastic Cards Explained

 Pre-printed cards require you to know exactly what you want before you commit to an order.
 If anything changes - a logo update, a staff member's name, a program tier - you're reprinting.
 Blank cards let you print on demand, encode on demand, and adjust on demand.
 For organizations with more than minimal turnover or design variability, the blank card model typically wins on cost-efficiency and flexibility.

 That said, for programs with stable, high-volume needs and little variation - think event tickets for a fixed event or a single-design gift card run - pre-printed cards can be cost-effective.
 The right answer depends on your program's lifecycle, not a blanket rule.
-Chicago Pipe Essentials helps buyers think through both options honestly, because the goal is a card program that works, not just a card sale.
+Plastic Card ID helps buyers think through both options honestly, because the goal is a card program that works, not just a card sale.

 Not all blank plastic cards are plain white PVC.
 Many programs require cards that do more - store data, unlock doors, trigger software events, or interface with point-of-sale systems.
 These functional card types carry their own minimum order considerations, largely driven by the cost of the embedded technology and the complexity of encoding or programming required before or during production.